survivant/quarkus/ACTIONS.md

 echo ACTIONS_RUNNER_HOOK_JOB_STARTED=/Users/githubactions/podman-start.sh >> .env
 ```

-In the same script, we also ensure that the podman machine is running before jobs execute.
+In the same script, we also ensure that the Podman machine is running before jobs execute.

 #### Start the runner

-To test the runner, run
+To test the runner, run:

 `run.sh`